Claim Compensation for your Cancelled Flight

 The airline is responsible for the flight cancellation; for example, due to technical difficulties or operational issues.

-The flight should have departed from an EU country or be operated by an EU airline.
+The flight should have departed from an EU country or arrive into the EU on an EU airline.

 Passenger compensation for cancelled flights